Hesperian Health Guides

 Sew tears as soon as you can after the birth so they will heal well.
 It is best for a tear to be sewn within 12 hours.

 If you cannot sew within 12 hours, and the woman has a 1st or 2nd degree tear, do not sew it.
 Clean the cut well and tell the woman to rest as much as she can for 2 weeks.
-If she has a 3rd or 4th degree tear, it must be sewn or she can have permanent damage to her body.
+If she has a 3rd or 4th degree tear, it must be sewn or that part of her body may be injured permanently.
 She may not be able to control her need to pass stool.
 If possible, take the mother to a medical center.

 WARNING!
 You may not have the skills to sew every tear yourself.
 If a tear seems very complicated or deep, if you do not have sterile tools to sew with, or if you do not have experience with this kind of tear, get medical help.